agent-r/grblHAL-Pendant/README.md

 ## Getting started!

-- Start bCNC (make sure, web-pendant is running (http://localhost:8080))
-- make sure, bCNC host computer is connected to a wifi network (with DHCP) (or set up an access point)
-- Switch on pendant
+- Start your grblHAL controller.
+A "Pendant" plugin should be named in your console window.
+- make sure if your bluetooth or wifi network is available
+- press "config" button and power cycle your pendant.
+- navigate to /connection

 - While starting, press rotary knob button to access config
 - Set wifi SSID and password, set bCNC host computers IP
 - You can also set values for probing and sleep time of the pendant